RESEARCH STARTER

 The northern edge of Topeka sits along the Kansas River.
 The city is surrounded by an oak-hickory forest and is located in the center of several state forests and protected woodland areas.
 Lake Shawnee lies at the eastern border of the city, while Lake Sherwood is situated at the city's western border.

 Topeka is located in a temperate climatic zone with four distinct seasons.
-The average temperature ranges from 27 degrees Fahrenheit in the winter to 79 degrees Fahrenheit in the summer.
-The city is known for its variations in weather; in 2007, Forbes magazine listed Topeka as having one of the largest variations in wind, temperature, and precipitation in the United States.
-On average, Topeka receives approximately thirty-five inches of rain and twenty-one inches of snow each year.
+The average temperature ranges from 30 degrees Fahrenheit in the winter to 80 degrees Fahrenheit in the summer.
+The city is known for its variations in weather.
+On average, Topeka receives approximately thirty-six inches of rain and seventeen inches of snow each year.
 Severe thunderstorms and tornadoes are not uncommon.

 Topeka has been impacted by global warming and climate change.
-It experienced more extremely hot days than before.
-In 2017, the temperature rose to 117 degrees Fahrenheit.
-The liklihood of a heat wave in 2023 was 47 percent when 30 years ago, it was 22 percent.
-Higher temperature dry up bodies of water.
+It experienced more extremely hot days than before and slightly warmer temperatures than before.
+Higher temperatures dry up bodies of water.

 People

-The US Census Bureau estimated the 2022 population of Topeka to be 125,449.
-While the city occupies less than one-fifth of Shawnee County, it contains more than 70 percent of the county's 178,264 residents.
-In 2022, 66.1 percent of Topeka residents were White, while Black or African Americans made up 10.2 percent of the population.
-Those who identified as Hispanic or Latino constituted 16.4 percent of the population.
-A relatively small number of Topeka residents were of Asian descent (1.8 percent) or identified as American Indian or Alaskan Native (0.7 percent).
+The US Census Bureau's American Community Survey (ACS) estimated the 2024 population of Topeka to be 125,475.
+While the city occupies less than one-fifth of Shawnee County, it contains the majority of the county's 177,942 residents.
+In 2024, 64.1 percent of Topeka residents were White, while Black or African Americans made up 7.6 percent of the population.
+Those who identified as Hispanic or Latino constituted 17.2 percent of the population.
+A relatively small number of Topeka residents were of Asian descent (1.5 percent) or identified as American Indian or Alaskan Native (0.2 percent).

 Topeka is home to many cultural and agrarian festivals that celebrate the heartland lifestyle of the Midwest.
-These include the Cider Days Fall Festival, the Apple Festival, and the Spirit of Kansas Blues Festival, as well as festivals that celebrate the city's Mexican and American Indian heritages.
+These include the Cider Days Fall Festival and the Spirit of Kansas Blues Festival, as well as festivals that celebrate the city's Mexican and American Indian heritages.
 Topeka is also host to the Shawnee County Fair, a predecessor to the Kansas State Fair.

 Economy

 Because Topeka is the state capital, the government is a significant industry, with the State of Kansas, the City of Topeka, the US government, and Shawnee County being the top employers in the city.
-Educational services, health care, social assistance, retail trade, and manufacturing are also major industries and employers.
+Educational services, health care, and social assistance, and major industries as well.
+Washburn University, the University of Kansas Health System, and Blue Cross and Blue Shield of Kansas are top employers in these industries.
+Other important sectors include retail, trade, and manufacturing.

 Hill's Pet Nutrition and American Home Life Insurance are a couple of several national companies headquartered in Topeka.
 The city also serves as a manufacturing hub for the Goodyear Tire and Rubber Company, Reser's Fine Foods, and Frito-Lay.
 Topeka's location, at a major traffic and transportation intersection for Kansas, helps to maintain the city's role as a stopover for exports and imports into the state.
 A total of six highways and interstates converge in Topeka.
-The unemployment rate in Topeka was 2 percent in 2023.
+The unemployment rate in Topeka was 4.3 percent in July 2025, according to the US Bureau of Labor Statistics.

 Landmarks